• Products

 Conclusion

 Inflation-indexed bonds present an effective means for investors to preserve their purchasing power over time.
 Distinguished by their unique mechanism of adjusting both principal amounts and interest payments in response to inflation, these bonds offer distinct advantages despite certain drawbacks.
-While it is crucial for investors to be aware of the associated risks, seeking guidance from a financial advisor or conducting thorough research is recommended before considering these bonds for investment.
+While investors must be aware of the associated risks, seeking guidance from a financial adviser or conducting thorough research is recommended before considering these bonds for investment.
 Additionally, the necessity of a Demat account for holding investments in electronic format should be taken into account as part of the investment process.

 Inflation-indexed bonds carry risks such as low yields, limited availability, market risk due to interest rate fluctuations, liquidity risk, and counterparty risk if the issuer defaults.